How much tax you pay in Belgium

 On a €93,000 salary, a single resident in Belgium pays roughly €42,586 in income tax and mandatory employee social contributions — an effective rate of about 45.8% for the 2025 tax year.

-About €50,414 per year — an effective tax rate of 45.8%.
+€93,000 after tax in Belgium is about €50,414 per year — roughly €4,201 per month, at an effective tax rate of 45.8%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Belgium?